ThatEventSite.com

 Lifecycle visibility

-Six bounded public states, mapped from an internal classifier with more categories.
-The strongest negative claim we will make publicly is “dormant.”
-We never call a venue “closed” — only that we have no recent signal.
+Six clear public states.
+The strongest negative thing we'll say publicly is “dormant.”
+We never call a venue “closed” — only that we haven't seen recent activity.

 LabelWhat it means